-It is the policy of St. Paul's Episcopal Church to address bank statements to the parish treasurer.
+Bank statements are electronically available to the Treasurer and Bookkeeper.
 The treasurer or assistant treasurer will do an initial review of checks that cleared during the prior month paying particular attention to any suspect transactions by volume, payee, or amount.